jeanc18rlos/rock-paper-scissors/README.md

 # State Management

-The state management is implemented using Redux and Redux Observable, the state is divided into 3 slices:
+The state is divided into 3:
 - Players: Contains the users stats.
 - Games: Contains the game data.
 - Logger: Contains the log of the game.

-The main reason to use Redux is to have a single source of truth, and the main reason to use Redux Observable is to handle the side effects of the application in a reactive way.

 ![image](./docs/state-flow-chart.drawio.svg)